Dhull442/Shadow-Eclipse/README.md

 In case of discrepancies in determining the position of object by a single shadow soul, we have to place another shadow soul such that it clearly describes the position of object in the normal world!

-The objective of the game is to collect
+The objective of the game is to collect the Obsidian

 Bugs and Issues: